MonoidMusician/blog/sources/selective_applicatives_theoretical_basis.md

 And importantly: despite the fact that the branching can be explained via `<|>`{.haskell} and `mapMaybe`{.haskell}, it is also incredibly useful to have information about `CaseTree`{.haskell}, because that can be used to help ensure that the parser is not ambiguous.

-Finally, it is interesting to note that `Alternative`{.haskell} functors have also been explained as categorified near-semirings (and thus support static analysis via near-semirings): [From monoids to near-semirings: the essence of `MonadPlus`{.haskell} and `Alternative`{.haskell}](https://people.cs.kuleuven.be/~tom.schrijvers/Research/papers/ppdp2015.pdf) by Exequiel Rivas, Mauro Jaskelioff, and Tom Schrijvers explains the typeclass laws, free constructions, and Cayley constructions (à la difference lists) from this perspective.
+Finally, it is interesting to note that `Alternative`{.haskell} functors have also been explained as categorified near-semirings (and thus support static analysis via near-semirings): [From monoids to near-semirings: the essence of `MonadPlus`{.haskell} and `Alternative`{.haskell}](https://people.cs.kuleuven.be/~tom.schrijvers/Research/papers/ppdp2015.pdf) by Exequiel Rivas, Mauro Jaskelioff, and Tom Schrijvers explains the typeclass laws, free constructions, and Cayley constructions (à la difference lists) from this perspective.^[Note that we could product a similar datatype for `CaseTree`{.haskell} and `ControlFlow`{.haskell}, that is a right-associated free construction with an efficient Cayley construction, but in the case of determined choice, this would turn binary search of the case tree into linear search, compromising efficiency.]

 So the conclusion is that the branching structures of `Alternative`{.haskell} and `Selective`{.haskell} are closely related, but not identical.
 The `Alternative`{.haskell} can be thought of as a functor with nondeterministic branching, while `Selective`{.haskell} needs to be explained via arrows to encode finite deterministic branching.